-The grounds of the capitol are open daily and function as a beautiful shaded public park.
+The capitol grounds are open daily and function as a beautiful shaded public park.
 There are also several memorials on the grounds, as well as a beautiful tree-lined path to photograph the building from.

 By Victoria Yore from Texas Travel 365

 You can’t have a list of Texas landmarks without including the Alamo!
-As mentioned above, the Alamo is the most well-known of the missions in Texas and it was also the first built in Texas.
-While it started as a mission, in the early 1800’s it became a military fort, and in 1836 the famous Battle Of The Alamo happened where Texas soldiers fought against the Mexican army.
-Of course, we now realize that with colonization, this is a very dark past, but still an important one in Texas history.
+As mentioned above, the Alamo is the most well-known of the missions in Texas and was also the first built in Texas.
+While it started as a mission, in the early 1800s, it became a military fort, and in 1836 the famous Battle Of The Alamo happened, where Texas soldiers fought against the Mexican army.
+Of course, we now realize that colonization is a dark past but still important in Texas history.

 You can take a free tour of the Alamo or a guided tour and see demonstrations.
 The Alamo, also known as Mission San Antonio De Valero in colonial times, is located in San Antonio, Texas, and should be a stop on every Texas trip, especially if you love history.